 A state park for nearly a century, Sleeping Giant is named for the two-mile stretch of mountain peaks that look, from a distance, to be a giant in slumber.
 Of its dozens of hiking routes, perhaps the most popular is to the top of Mount Carmel, from the top of which you can look out to New Haven and the handsome buildings of Yale University and, beyond that, the Long Island Sound.
 Beyond hiking, fishing for trout, and picnicking with a view are favored activities of the few Connecticut residents who know about this lovely little state park.

 Lover’s Leap is a sweet little park with lovely views of the Housatonic River.
 Legend has it that a Native American princess in love with a white man paddled in her boat towards a waterfall here rather than be forced to marry a man in her tribe.
-When the white lover saw her boat, he jumped in to reach her and both died.
+When the white lover saw her boat, he jumped in to reach her and they both died.
 The story is in fact not true, but the name remains.
-To confuse things more, the park’s scenic span is called the Lover’s Leap Bridge — although no lovers are known to have leaped off of that either.
+To confuse things more, the park’s scenic span is called the Lover’s Leap Bridge — although no lovers are known to have leapt off of that either.
 The bridge though, built in 1895 by the Berlin Iron Bridge Company, is worth checking out, as is the view of the river from the lookout point.

-Massachusetts’s first state park, in the far northwest corner of the state, offers hiking on more than 50 miles of trails.
+The first state park in Massachusetts, in the far northwest corner of the state, offers hiking on more than 50 miles of trails.
 Some of these trails, among a northern stretch of the Appalachian Trail, lead up to the state’s highest peak, Mount Greylock.
 At 3,491 feet, it’s not exceptionally high, but high enough to afford wrap-around views of five states.
 Mount Greylock is most photogenic in the fall, when its leaves of yellow birch, beech, sugar maple, and hemlock take on the golden, crimson, and ochre hues of autumn.
 In the winter, it welcomes cross-country skiers and snowmobilers, who follow trails all the way to the peak.

-The loveliest state park not far from Providence allows you to walk along the water on paths flanked by trees and lovely low walls made of rocks.
+The loveliest state park near Providence allows you to walk along the water on paths flanked by trees and lovely low walls made of rocks.
 This park is not necessarily uncrowded.
 In fact, its Stone Bridge by the Mill Gut is a favored spot for wedding photos.
 It’s also less rustic than the other parks on this list as it features lovely fruit trees and flower gardens, as well as carefully tended lawns.
 But if it’s a bit of nature’s healing power that you want, you’ll certainly find it walking or biking along the Narragansett Bay or having an outdoor meal at one of the many groves with picnic tables.

 Best Travel Credit Cards